farzadfh/SuffixTreeLempelZiv/readme.md

 # SuffixTreeLempelZiv
+Farzad Farnoud, California Institute of Technology, September 2014 Uses code from Mark Nelson

-## NAME
+## Synopsis
-        STree_LZF

-Gives the suffix tree and lempel-ziv factorization of a sequence
+This program gives the suffix tree and lempel-ziv factorization of a sequence.
+In adition it can give the length of the longest prefix for each position that has appeard before.

+## Code Example
-For help, use -h or --help
+For help, use STree_LZF -h or STree_LZF --help

         Gives the suffix tree and Lempel-Ziv factorization of the input string